-Book 0.5 of The Hotel Temptation Series
+Book 0.5 in the Hotel Temptation Series

 Wild child Angelique Masterson will do whatever it takes, to get whatever she wants—and what she wants, is her late father’s hotel empire.
 Her plan?
 She’ll make a deal with the devil…

 Prince Zain, the dangerously seductive owner of the world-famous Desert Oasis Hotel and Spa, is the only person Angelique can turn to.
 But, this rebellious New Yorker will not be controlled—this is her deal to make.

 Her proposition is simple.
 Zain will give Angelique a job at his hotel, and she will give him the one thing he desires the most—her!
 But, with six months to prove herself, what will happen when Zain returns for the one, red-hot night she promised him?

 I always knew I would have to pay the price for my ambition.

 And my day of reckoning came as sure as night followed day in the form of a six-foot-three, dark-eyed and disturbingly gorgeous man in the doorway of my lavish suite far out in the famous deserts of Sadat.